 The Natural Environment Research Council's (NERC) Research Experience Placement (REP) Scheme is aimed to encourage undergraduate students who are doing a degree in a quantitative disciplines to consider a career in environmental science.

 The SCENARIO DTP has six placements in this scheme this year, based at the University of Reading.
 This scheme is an excellent opportunity to get experience of working in a thriving research environment before considering applying for a PhD next year (whether with SCENARIO or elsewhere).
 SCENARIO will ensure that all research experience students are offered a PhD interview, where appropriate.

 Details of the projects can be found Research Experience Placements Description.

 Please note that all of these topics will require computing skills to perform, in terms of data handling and presenting your results.
 Some projects may be run remotely (please check each description).
 Supervision, including guidance in using software, will be provided by the supervisors.

 Projects will take place this summer.
 You will have a PhD student mentor to help with the practical aspects of the project and to discuss the experience of being a PhD student.

-You would receive £9.81/hr.
-We allow flexibility in working patterns, between 7 and 10 weeks, to a maximum of 245 days in total.
+You would receive £10.42 per hour.
+We allow flexibility in working patterns, between 7 and 10 weeks to a maximum of 245 hours in total.